 Collect — or create — your materials set.
-To visually tie your builds back to the book, make your own Colin the carrot using cardboard, poster board, wood, or paper tower tubes and orange construction paper or markers.
-Find balls or limes to use as peas; we creatively misused these green "power popper" balls and transformed them into peas.
+To visually tie your builds back to the book, make your own Colin the carrot and find balls or limes to use as peas.

 3. Build a tower, bridge, slide, or seesaw.